 - It is important to teach our children to be good stewards of all that God gives us.
 Please take the time to reinforce this with your students by having them clean the room before they leave for the next class.
 This small step will bless everyone!

-- You must supply your own dry erase markers and erasers for the whiteboards.
+- You must supply your own dry-erase markers and erasers for the whiteboards and HDMI cords (or the like) for your laptop to connect to the classroom TV.

-5. Class Outline/Syllabus: All academic teachers must provide students and parents a class syllabus before the class starts.
-The syllabus is based on a 15-week semester (refer to the academic calendar for pertinent dates).
+5. Class Outline/Syllabus: All academic teachers must provide students and parents with a class syllabus before the class starts.
+The syllabus should be based on a 15-week semester (refer to the academic calendar for pertinent dates).
 Any changes to the class syllabus should be re-submitted as the semester progresses.

 6. Registration for classes is handled through the Credo Registrar: